ieeeupsb/workshop_ESP8266/content/helloworld.md

 Finally to make the blinking noticeable we've introduced a delay to make the chip wait before executing the next instruction.
 </br>This function is useful when dealing with any microcontroller, as you might see later on.

+## Now, to check if you understood, try lighting up the external LED you just mounted!

 [Main Menu](../readme.md) | [Next](./ex1.md)